 Q: How do I begin treatment?

 A: Please call 301-610-7850 and leave a message on mailbox #10 for new patients.
-One of our providers will call back within 24 hours and discuss scheduling an intake appointment.
-We often have a short waiting list and we would be happy to provide referrals to other professionals as appropriate.
+Our intake coordinator will call back as soon as possible and discuss treatment options and help determine if our center can provide the services you require.
+We currently have a waiting list and we would be happy to provide referrals to other professionals as appropriate.

 Q: How long can I expect treatment to last?